Magnifying glass: Magnification

 A typical magnifying glass might have a focal length of 25 cm, corresponding to an optical power of 4 dioptres.
 Such a magnifier would be sold as a "2×" magnifier.
 In actual use, an observer with "typical" eyes would obtain a magnifying power between 1 and 2, depending on where lens is held.
+The dependence on the value of near point means that an older person obtains more magnification from a magnifying glass than a young person does.